- What Are Identical Twins?

 Difference Between Identical and Fraternal Twins

-Some of the key differences are:
+Some of the key differences between identical and non-identical twins are:

 - Identical twins share the same DNA, while fraternal twins share around half of it.